|Volvo B10TL (CDGE)|

 In 2001, Singapore Bus Services placed orders for 51 Volvo B10TL buses.
 The initial 50 units were built with the Volgren bodywork, but the last chassis was retained by SBS Transit (re-branded from SBS in late 2001) to be fitted with a prototype bodywork by UK firm PSV International, in partnership with ComfortDelGro Engineering, the engineering arm of SBS Transit’s parent company, ComfortDelGro.

 This bus was registered on 1 March 2005 as SBS9889U, the last Volvo B10TL to be registered, and entered revenue service later that same month.
-It is also the last non-wheelchair-accessible bus to be registered in SBS Transit’s fleet, and bears the distinction of having the largest registration number by numerical order.
+It was also the last non-wheelchair-accessible bus to be registered in SBS Transit’s fleet, and bears the distinction of having the largest registration number by numerical order.

 |Basic Technical Specifications|